katiabou/aDNA_course_2025/README.md

 --region chr22 \
 --window-size 2000000 --buffer-size 200000 \
 --output ${CHUNK}

+# --window-size Defines the size of the main genomic segment (in base pairs) that GLIMPSE will impute at once
+# --buffer-size Adds extra flanking sequence around each window to account for edge effects
 ```

 ### Step 4: Impute!
 For each of the chunks estimated from above, impute using the genotype likelihoods